Frequently Asked Questions

 |Countertops||Insulation, Putty, Caulk||Having Fun!|

-If you have construction skills, please indicate your areas of expertise when you register to volunteer.
-We try to assign tasks according to skill level.
-But what you don’t know, we can teach you.
+If you have construction skills, please let us know as we try to assign tasks according to skill level.
+But if you don’t have any construction experience that’s OK!
+What you don’t know, we can teach you.
 We’ll make sure you feel comfortable with the task assigned.
 Construction professionals who would like to donate their services can coordinate directly with the Construction Director.

 Volunteers need to be at least 18 years old to participate in all construction activities.
 16 and 17 year olds can perform limited, safe construction activities.
 14 and 15 year olds can help with non-construction activities, such as cleaning, organizing and landscaping, as long as they are removed from any areas where construction is taking place.
 Younger children can work with their families to provide lunches, drinks or snacks for volunteers or can help with other projects off site.